flashbots/mev-research/grants.md

 #  Flashbots Grants

-The Flashbots fellowship is a grants program to support research on questions related to topics outlined in [topics.md](topics.md).
+The MEV fellowship is a grants program to support research on questions related to topics outlined in [topics.md](topics.md).

-**What does it mean to be a Flashbots fellow?**<br/>
+**What does it mean to be an MEV fellow?**<br/>
-As a Flashbots fellow, you are the owner of a research question(s) outlined in a research proposal.
+As an MEV fellow, you are the owner of a research question(s) outlined in a research proposal.
 You will shape their development, coordinate with research contributors and collaborate with the core Flashbots team on your research.
 A Fellow should be comfortable working independently, leading research directions for others to follow and be familiar with the standards and rigour required for academic research.

 **What are expected deliverables?**<br/>
 We expect the research questions to evolve over time and to most likely lead to more questions rather than answers.
 However, we ask of all fellows a few key deliverables: